 Plus, you’ll also have access to a next-gen factory located on campus, a testbed where you can virtually simulate solutions to common manufacturing challenges and execute those solutions physically.

 The job outlook is very positive for those with a bachelor’s degree in Industrial & Manufacturing Engineering.
-It is one of fastest growing fields in engineering and offers a median salary of $88,020.
+It is one of fastest growing fields in engineering and in 2021 had a median salary of $95,300.

 *U.S. Bureau of Labor Statistics